anjalis17/win2024-cs107e-project/README.md

 ## Photos
 You are encouraged to submit photos/videos of your project in action.
 Add the files and commit to your project repository to include along with your submission.

+## Sharing Code
+Our code for i2c.c was shared with Sazzad and Aditri's teams.
+They both said they would cite me.
+Thought it was worth mentioning here for good measure.